Kane96/Space-Farm-Game/README.md

 ## Build

 In order to build the game, Unity 2019.4.17f1 is required.
 Later versions can be used but you may see unexpected results.
-Open the root directory as the project file, navigate to File -> Build Settings -> select your target platform and select Build/Build And Run.
+Select the Project directory when opening a new project, then navigate to File -> Build Settings -> select your target platform and select Build/Build And Run.